Overlord-Runt/taranium-rover/JOURNAL.md

 ![sfsdf](assets/scd.png)

-the extra battery stuff is for a boost converter since the esp needs 5V and not 3.7
+the extra battery stuff is for a boost converter since the esp needs 5V and not 3.7 that normal lipos give.

+The LED and resistor is an indicator led to tell when it is on. it would make a low underglow from the case. i can adjust the resistance to make it lower glow if nessasary.

+time spent: 8 hours

+## 20th of July

+Okay time to start submission stuffs need to make a readme and luckily i made my bom while working of ts